At UC Berkeley, the world’s premier public university, you can excel beyond, exchange ideas and, ultimately, change the world.

 The review recognizes a wide range of talent and creativity that is not necessarily reflected in traditional measures of academic achievement but which, in the judgment of the reader, is a positive indicator of the student’s ability to succeed at Berkeley and beyond.

 Advanced Placement and International Baccalaureate exams can be used to benefit students in two ways.
 Exams with scores of 3 or higher on AP exams, or 5 or higher on IB higher-level exams can be used for unit credit.
-Units from credit-bearing exams can help students meet the unit minimum requirements but will not be counted if it disadvantages students by making them reach more than the 80 semester (120 quarter) units.
-Students can also use some AP and IB exams for general education and/or subject credit and are encouraged to review ASSIST.org or guide.berkeley.edu for more details.
+Units from credit-bearing exams can help students meet the unit minimum requirement, but will not be counted toward the unit maximum admission policy.
+Students can also use AP and IB exams for general education and/or subject credit and are encouraged to review ASSIST.org or guide.berkeley.edu for more details.
 For more information on how AP credits can be used, review the UC Exam Credit Matrix.

 International students have the same transfer admission requirements as all other students.
 International English Exams (i.e. TOEFL or IELTS) are not required for admission since English proficiency is assumed when completing the Reading and Composition requirement or completing an IGETC certification.
 However, they can be beneficial to the student’s success if admitted to Berkeley.

 Next, get familiar with what makes an applicant stand out in our pool: